 One reason I’m continually fascinated by the idea of werewolves in movies is because it’s almost entirely an untapped area.
 One great movie, and very few decent ones to stand near it, means there is plenty of room for company.
 Remakes and reboots have been discussed often in the past few years, but there is no way that any remake of AN AMERICAN WEREWOLF IN LONDON can be remotely as good as the original.
 That’s just inevitable.
 They wouldn’t be coming from as unique and particular a place.
 Instead, I wish studios and filmmakers and fans would spend the same amount of energy crafting their own original werewolf movie.
 Take your own trip to Europe with Don Rickles and Clint Eastwood, you know?
 AN AMERICAN WEREWOLF IN LONDON belongs to Universal, and the popularly-perceived authorship to John Landis, but werewolf legends are in the public domain — almost every culture in history has them.
 It’s not like anybody needed John Landis’ permission to attempt to make a great werewolf movie; they only need permission to remake HIS great werewolf movie.
 After all, the great thing about werewolves is that they belong to us all.

-Rushed this piece through because I’m torn up over having had to miss Griffin Dunne’s appearance at the Alamo Drafthouse last night for a screening and Q&A with the great Tim League.
+Rushed this piece through because I’m torn up over having had to miss Griffin Dunne’s appearance at the Alamo Drafthouse last night.
 But of course I already have the movie on VHS, DVD, and Blu-Ray, and you can do the same for plenty cheap if you’ve not yet had the supreme pleasure.